Kunal0004/Sir-Chip/README.md

-###  Hello, I'm Kunal, I like making bot's on discord.
+###  Hello, I'm Kunal AKA Chip, I like making bot's on discord.

 Working On: